Trust is built. The team is clicking. But the ideas? Still stuck.

 Too many treat it like a motivational problem.
 More encouragement.
 More vision.
 More slogans.

-But most people aren’t blocked by fear.
-They’re blocked by systems that punish uncertainty and reward consensus.
+But most people are not blocked by fear.
+They are blocked by systems that punish uncertainty and reward consensus.

-If there’s no room for complexity, there’s no room for real thinking.
+If there is no room for complexity, there is no room for real thinking.

 Quinn's Takeaway

-Innovation doesn’t happen because you asked for it.
+Innovation does not happen because you asked for it.
 It happens because you built the conditions that let it emerge.
-Ideas don’t need hype, they need patience, friction, and the right kind of air.
+Ideas do not need hype.
+They need patience, friction, and the right kind of air.

 Teaser for Episode 17: The Invisible Load

 Just as momentum builds, something stalls again, not in the ideas, but in the energy.
-Quinn starts noticing a pattern: the team isn’t burning out from work.
-They’re burning out from everything around the work.
+Quinn starts noticing a pattern: the team is not burning out from work.
+They are burning out from everything around the work.
 Decision fatigue.
 Context switching.
 Constant emotional buffering.